Draycole/gdg-obstacleavoidingcar/README.md

 ## 🚀 Setup & Usage
 1. Assemble the chassis and connect motors to L298N
+2. Set the ultrasonic sensor on the servo, mounted on the chassis
-2. Connect the ultrasonic sensor to Arduino
+3. Connect the ultrasonic sensor to Arduino
-3. Wire L298N to Arduino digital pins
+4. Wire L298N to Arduino digital pins
-4. Upload the code
+5. Upload the code
-5. Power the robot using the battery pack
+6. Power the robot using the battery pack
-6. Place it on a flat surface and let it run
+7. Place it on a flat surface and let it run

 ---